Accelerate your career with a proven education from UIC Business Liautaud Graduate School.

 - International Applicants: For more information for international applicants, click here.

-Students who enrolled for eight or more credit hours during the fall and spring semesters are eligible to apply for a graduate assistantship.
+Students who enroll for eight or more credit hours during the fall and spring semesters are eligible to apply for a graduate assistantship.
 These on-campus job opportunities provide students with a partial tuition waiver and a stipend that varies in amount according to the time worked.
 They also provide valuable work experience in areas related to their degree program.
 Students are responsible for finding their own assistantships, just as one would find a job.

 Partial Tuition Waivers

 A number of partial tuition and fee waivers are available for incoming graduate students.
 Funding awards are based on academic merit.
 Students do not need to apply separately for a waiver.
-You will be notified during the admissions process if you are being considered for a scholarship or a partial tuition and service fee waiver.
+You will be notified during the admissions process if you are being considered for a scholarship or a partial tuition and fee waiver.

 We also offer the UIC Business Liautaud Graduate School Scholars program for highly qualified full-time MBA students, a program that includes merit-based scholarships providing tuition remission.
 Ask an admissions representative to learn more about the program.